DVLA Medical for High Risk Drink Driving Offenders

 Section 88 of The Road Traffic Act 1988 which previously allowed certain drivers, including those classified as high risk offenders to legally drive if their driving disqualification had ended, whose driving licence had not been revoked due to medical reasons and a qualifying drivers licence application had been received by the DVLA no longer applies to any person convicted on or after 1st June 2013.

-The new legislation only applies to any conviction in respect to which a disqualification is imposed on or after 1st June 2013.
+The new legislation only applies to any conviction in respect to which a disqualification was imposed on or after 1st June 2013.
+More Information.

-Any high risk offender convicted and disqualified before 1st June 2013, who are not currently disqualified, whose licence has not been revoked for medical reasons and a qualifying driving licence application has been received by the DVLA may still retain legal entitlement to drive under Section 88 of the Road Traffic Act 1988 while awaiting the DVLA to determine their fitness to drive.
+Any high risk offender convicted and disqualified before 1st June 2013, who is not currently disqualified, whose licence has not been revoked for medical reasons and a qualifying driving licence application has been received by the DVLA may still retain legal entitlement to drive under Section 88 of the Road Traffic Act 1988 while awaiting the DVLA to determine their fitness to drive.